Tenant facing eviction says landlord ignored maintenance requests

 "I'm living with mold and mildew, water coming out of the walls," she said.

 Houston lost her job recently and received $7,600 through East Baton Rouge's Emergency Rental Assistance Program.
-The funds took care of her rears and provided a three-month advance to her landlord.
+The funds took care of her arrears and provided a three-month advance to her landlord.

 Since he received the rent, Houston says her living situation declined.